Samsung/tizen-docs/docs/application/web/guides/w3c/ui/html-priority.md

 - JavaScript within the `<body>` element is immediately handled when it is parsed.
 - When the temporarily saved JavaScript content is executed, the `<head>` element content is rendered first, and the `<body>` element content after it.

-## Using JavaScript Code within HTML
+## Use JavaScript code within HTML

 To provide users with JavaScript-based features, you must learn to use JavaScript code within an HTML document: